thielepaul/photoprism-mobile/README.md

 ## Features
 - View your photoprism photos and albums
-- Photos and albums will be cached so they are visible even without internet connection
+- Photos and albums will be cached so they are available even without internet connection

 ## Planned Features
 - Manage photos and albums (delete, rename)
 - Manual photo upload
 - Automatic photo upload

-## Install
+## Installation
 ### Android
 The latest .apk file can be downloaded [here](https://github.com/photoprism/photoprism-mobile/releases/latest/download/photoprism.apk).